L-spaces, taut foliations and fibered hyperbolic two-bridge links: Taut Foliations

 We are now ready to construct foliations on surgeries on the hyperbolic fibered two-bridge links.
-The general strategy is simple: we have an explicit description of the monodromies of these links and we want to construct branched surfaces in the way described in Section \ref{subsec: constructing branched surfaces}.
-If we are able to construct these branched surfaces so that they have neither sink discs nor half sink discs, then by Theorem \ref{boundary train tracks} and Corollary \ref{cor: no sink implica taut foliation} we can deduce that all the surgeries corresponding to the multislopes realised by these branched surfaces contain coorientable taut foliations.
+The general strategy is simple: we have from Equation \eqref{eq: monodromia} explicit descriptions of the monodromies of these links and we want to construct branched surfaces in the way described in Section \ref{subsec: constructing branched surfaces}.
+If we are able to construct these branched surfaces so that they have no sink discs, then by Proposition \ref{prop: no sink implica taut foliation} we can deduce that all the surgeries corresponding to the multislopes realised by these branched surfaces contain co-orientable taut foliations.
 For this reason, we will have to study which multislopes are realised by the boundary train tracks.

-In this section we prove a few lemmas that allow us to construct taut foliations on the surgeries of many fibered two-bridge links.
-This will reduce our study to the cases of some remaining subfamilies of two-bridge links, that we discuss in the next section.

-First of all we fix some conventions.
-As we already did in the previous section, we fix a fiber surface $S$ for the two-bridge link $L=L(2b_1,\dots, 2b_n)$ and we fix its orientation as in Figure \ref{fig:plumbing two bridge}.
-With the induced orientation, $L$ has linking number